wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/examples/SSD_architecture.png).

-The base model of the VGG16 is used to extract features, but rather than passing the features through dense layers, the SSD models used convolution layers as
+The base model of the VGG16 is used to extract features, but rather than passing the features through dense layers, the SSD models used convolution layers to predict both the classes and the bounding boxes (SSD's bounding box predictor is not class specific).
+As shown in the diagram, features from different conv layers are fed into the prediction layers so the network can detect features at different scales.

 The network presented in the paper is trained on (and evaluated against) the [PascalVOC](http://host.robots.ox.ac.uk/pascal/VOC/) and [COCO](http://cocodataset.org/) datasets.
 Both the Pascal and COCO datasets has cars among their object detection/classification classes.
 Therefore, it is entirely possible to use a pretrained network from the paper, filtering on the 'cars' class.
 However,